ptrchv/STM32-IntermittentSecurity/README.md

 The USART3 interface is used for the performance test.
 This is also accessible from the ARDUINO connectors.
 The interface will be configured and used as a UART interface, to log the measured clock cycles.
+To read the UART interface, a UART-to-USB cable can be used (we had problems with our cable so we connected an external board).

 ## Software
 The solution was developed using [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html), therefore instruction are provided for this development enviroment.